Advise – Teach – Mentor

 - End Jan – Five Star Chapter Plan due

-- Feb – Chapter plans and conducts spring membership recruitment campaign including inviting eligible students and holding awareness week activities, orientations, and induction
+- Feb – Chapter plans and conducts spring membership recruitment campaign including inviting eligible students and holding awareness week activities, orientations, and induction ceremony.

 - March – Spring Regional Meeting